raphael-susewind/india-religion-politics/README.md

 [uprolls2014](https://github.com/raphael-susewind/india-religion-politics/tree/master/uprolls2014) | Booth-level estimates of religious demography for 2014 across Uttar Pradesh

-If you wish to **recreate the whole database**, the easiest way would be to clone this repository in its entirety, and then run the equivalent of `cat combined.sql | sqlite3 combined.sqlite` on your system.
+If you wish to **recreate the whole database**, the easiest way would be to clone this repository in its entirety, and then run the equivalent of `cat combined-a.sql | sqlite3 combined.sqlite` and `cat combined-b.sql | sqlite3 combined.sqlite` on your system.
 This will automatically create a new combined.sqlite file by running all table.sql files in the correct order.
 You can then extract your data from one or multiple tables for further processing using standard SQL commands.

 If you wish to **add or correct stuff** in the dataset, you can either send me an informal email (see below) or, if sufficiently technically minded, create a pull request against this repository.
 If making corrections or merely adding more variables to an existing table, please update the respective README.md with an explanation, update table.sql with the necessary SQL code, and create a new table.csv dump (code for which should already be included in the table.sql).
 If adding entirely new tables, please follow this **folder structure** that applies to all tables: